nishamuktewar/techtree/shioulin/prophet_spin.md

-The model is specified in [a short Stan listing](https://github.com/facebookincubator/prophet/blob/master/python/stan/unix/prophet_linear_growth.stan) that gets compiled behind the scenes when the user install the library.
+The model is specified in [a short Stan listing](https://github.com/facebookincubator/prophet/blob/master/python/stan/unix/prophet_linear_growth.stan) that gets compiled behind the scenes when the user installs the library.
 The user need never touch the Stan code, and works with Prophet entirely through its Python or R interfaces.